Mike-SGit/MazeQuest/README.md

 ## Overview

 Follow an agile development process to design and implement a desktop dungeon like maze game.
-The final should be of professional quality, user-friendly, and demonstrate the knowledge and skills in OOP, Java and JavaFX
+The final product should be of professional quality, user-friendly, and demonstrate the knowledge and skills in OOP, Java and JavaFX

 ## Project setup